Saturday, July 13, 2019

 None of the other potential uses outlined in October were discussed in the packet.
 Flood detention would take up 14 of the 19 available acres, but the layout of the plan would not leave land available for other uses.

-Taking development off the table dramatically decreases the land value.
+Taking development off the Postponement of a motion, or a vote dramatically decreases the land value.
 Boulder paid $5 million for Hogan Pancost; $227,000 an acre.
 Assuming no housing can go there, today the land is worth $8,000 an acre, or $182,000 in total.
 If council approves flood mitigation and open space uses, the respective city departments would pay that for the property: Stormwater and flood management utility would purchase 19 acres for $152,000; open space would purchase 3 acres plus water rights for $30,000.
 The money would be paid into the general fund.

 Preventing housing from being built on the property will put an end to 30 years of failed housing proposals and corresponding pushback from neighbors.
 Past hearings on various projects were packed to capacity with area residents.
 Carlisle, in October, said that the city’s purchase of the property was motivated, in part, by a desire to “allay the concerns of the neighbors” over development there.
 Staff noted as much in the memo.